maxprokopiev/maxprokopiev.github.com/_posts/2014-04-29-juggling-and-zen.markdown

 and time seems to fall away.
 Some people call it "zone" or "flow".

 I love this moments.
 Everyone love them.
 But it's hard to get in there.
-There is no magical spell that get you "into the zone" (but I always will be praying for it).
+There is no magical spell that can get you "into the zone" (but I'm always will be praying for it).
 I found that juggling helps me with this problem - in 5 minutes of juggling I can feel myself relaxed, confident and ready to work on anything.
 It transfers my mind to the place where everything seems to be clear and in the right order.